 Why Do I Need To Protect My Floors During the Reset?

 As you go through the process of resetting your refrigerator or freezer, you must make sure you protect the floors.
-There is a lot of frost inside of your freezer, and there might be some inside of your refrigerator as well.
+There is a lot of frost inside your freezer, the ice bins, and probably inside your refrigerator as well.
 This is going to start to melt when you unplug your appliance.
 Therefore, it is possible you could get a lot of water on the floor.
 This has the potential to damage your floors, so you need to protect them accordingly.

 For example, you may want to get a bunch of towels and spread them out on the floor.
 That way, they can soak up a lot of moisture.
-Furthermore, you can prevent your hardwood floors from warping or your tile floors from cracking.
+You can also try turning off the water supply to the appliance to ensure that, if something goes wrong, you won’t end up moping puddles all afternoon.
 If you have questions or concerns about this process, you may want to reach out to a professional.

 What Types of Issues Can This Fix?